-Infant and Toddler Programs Registration Forms
+Infant and Toddler Programs Registration Forms CENTER

 Child's Full Name Birthdate Start Date

 Child is (circle one) Male / Female

-Mother's Name Home/Ce II Phone:
+Mother's Name Home/C ell Phone:

 Mother's Home Address/City/Zip:

-Please check here if this is a location the child lives at Place of Business & Address/City/Zip: least part of the time - rk Phone
+Please check here if this is a location the c

+Place of Business & Address/City/Zip):

-E-mail address
+Work Phone E-mail address

-Father's Name Home/Cel l Phone:
+Father's Name Home/Ce all Phone.

-Father's Home Address/City/Zip: (if different from about ve)
+Father's Home Address/City/Zip: (if diff

-Please check here if this is a location the child lives a Place of Business & Address/City/Zip: · rk Phone
+- Please check here if this is a location the

-E-mail address
+Place of Business & Address/City/Zip

+Work Phone

-Parents are (circle one): Married / Separated / together Divorced / Widowed / Single / Living
+Parents are (circle one): Married / Se eparated / Divorced / Widowed / Single / Living together

-Emergency Contacts: (Three complete address ses are required)
+Emergency Contacts: (Three comple te addresses are required)

 1. Name: Phone:

-Relationship to child: Addre ess/City/Zip:
+1. Name: Relationship to child: Address/City/Zip:

-2. Name:Addre Phone:
+2. Name: Relationship to child: Phone:

-Addre οοι∪ιι γ ι∠ιμ.
+Relationship to child: Address/City/Zip:

+3. Name: Relationship to child: Phone:

+Relationship to child: Address/City/Zip:

+Additional persons permitted to pick must include their addresses and pho c up your child may be listed or the accompanying page and you

+must include their addresses and pric one numbers

+Persons NOT permitted to pick up y our child (please provide a pict ure if possible)

+Does your family have any religious of providing care for your child or your factor

+·

+If the information on this page cl nanges, we need to know ASA P, please ask for a new copy of this

+form to fill out - Thanks

+Medical and Emergency Information and P ermissions